 But the same time, I have also been a businessman, the publisher of Current Archaeology, dealing with printers, advertisers, and mastering the mysteries of postcodes and direct debits.
 And though I have given up accountancy completely, I have nevertheless kept an interest in accountancy and the world of finance and money.

-These pages form an attempt to marry together the two very different worlds, the academic world, which is still far too much influenced by Marx and has too little practical experience of how the outside world works, and that outside world which is all too often ignorant of what is going on in the world of academia.
+These pages form an attempt to marry together the two very different worlds, the academic world, which is still far too much influenced by Marx, and the outside world which is all too often ignorant of what is going on in the world of academia.
 I am in a position to link the two, and these pages are the result of my endeavours.

 This new economic approach leads to a new assessment of the Greeks and Romans, emphasising that the invention of money was behind their remarkable achievements in so many aspects of life, introducing what I believe are the essential characteristics of civilisation.
 At the same time, I have told the story in a straightforward account summarising the achievements of the three great Palace-based empires and then the very different society introduced by the new economic basis that underlay the Greeks and the Romans.